 42 Pages Posted: 18 Sep 2013 Last revised: 6 Nov 2016

-It is often argued that additional checks and balances provide economic agents with better protection from expropriation of their wealth or productive capital.
-We demonstrate that in a dynamic political economy model this intuition may be awed.
-Surprisingly, increasing the number of veto players or the majority requirement for redistribution may reduce property right protection on the equilibrium path.
-The reason is the existence of two distinct mechanisms of property rights protection.
-One are formal constraints that allow individuals or groups to block any redistribution which is not in their favor.
-The other occurs in equilibrium where agents without such powers protect each other from redistribution.
-Players without formal blocking power anticipate that the expropriation of other similar players will ultimately hurt them and thus combine their inuence to prevent redistributions.
-Yet, such incentives can be undermined by adding formal constraints.
-The ip-side of this e¤ect is that individual investment e¤orts might require coordination.
-The model also predicts that the distribution of wealth in societies with weaker formal institutions (smaller supermajority requirements) among players without veto power will tend to be more homogenous.
+It is often argued that additional constraints on redistribution such as granting veto power to more players in society better protects property from expropriation.
+We use a model of multilateral bargaining to demonstrate that this intuition may be flawed.
+Increasing the number of veto players or raising the supermajority requirement for redistribution may reduce protection on the equilibrium path.
+The reason is the existence of two distinct mechanisms of property protection.
+One is formal constraints that allow individuals or groups to block any redistribution that is not in their favor.
+The other occurs in equilibrium where players without such powers protect each other from redistribution.
+Players without formal veto power anticipate that the expropriation of other similar players will ultimately hurt them and thus combine their influence to prevent redistributions.
+In a stable allocation, the society exhibits a "class" structure with class members having equal wealth and strategically protecting each other from redistribution.

 Keywords: political economy, legislative bargaining, property rights, institutions